-Producing and shipping high quality products at a reasonable price is the only way a manufacturer can remain in business.
-With the Epicor Enhanced Quality Assurance module, gone are the days of “good enough” or “we compete on price, not quality”, manufacturers are being held to increasingly higher standards of quality by their competitors.
+Statistical Quality Control (SQC) and Statistical Process Control (SPC) is the lifeblood of a manufacturing company that seeks to measure and capture data about their products and monitor the production process to ensure high-quality standards.
+Producing and shipping high-quality products at a reasonable price is the only way a manufacturer can remain in business.
+With the Epicor® Kinetic Enhanced Quality Assurance module, gone are the days of “good enough” or “we compete on price, not quality,” manufacturers are being held to increasingly higher standards of quality by their competitors.
 Much of the credit for this goes to W. Edwards Deming, often regarded as the “father of Statistical Quality Control” based mainly on his early work in postwar Japan and who was widely regarded as a hero in Japan for his emphasis on statistics as a tool for improving quality in manufacturing.
-Statistical Quality Control (SQC) and Statistical Process Control (SPC) are the lifeblood of a manufacturing company that seeks to measure and capture data about their products and to monitor the production process to ensure high quality standards.

 Costs of Quality

-Deming and others demonstrated that the cost of inferior quality could be measured, giving management an opportunity to evaluate their quality programs in dollar terms.
+Deming and others demonstrated that the cost of inferior quality could be measured, allowing management to evaluate their quality programs in dollar terms.
 These costs fall into two categories:

-- Inspection costs, which are easily measured, as the cost of human and machine resources to inspect products during the manufacturing process.
+- Inspection costs are easily measured as the cost of human and machine resources to inspect products during the manufacturing process.

-- Defect costs, some of which are also easily measured, such as the cost of reworking a defective part or the accumulated cost on a scrapped part.
-However, there are defect costs that are not easily measured, such as the cost of a late shipment and / or the cost of a lost customer.
+- Defect costs are also easily measured, such as the cost of reworking a defective part or the accumulated cost of a scrapped part.
+However, defect costs are not easily calculated, such as the cost of a late shipment and/or the cost of a lost customer.

-Because of the impact of the defect costs there is no “optimal” solution in terms of minimizing costs, the ones that can’t be directly measured will overwhelm the ones that can.
-However, management can use the information from the measurable costs to evaluate its quality program not with an eye toward cost minimization but output maximization.
+Because of the impact of the defect costs, there is no “optimal” solution to minimize costs; the ones that can’t be directly measured will overwhelm the ones that can.
+However, management can use the information from the measurable costs to evaluate its quality program, not with an eye toward cost minimization but output maximization.

 An Effective Quality Program

-It’s not enough to know that a manufacturing process creates defective parts, or even how many are being created.
-The real knowledge comes in the determination of why the defects occur, and for this it is necessary to capture process information such as diameter, thickness, tensile strength, etc. This is where the Epicor Enhanced Quality Management (EQA) module comes in.
-With this module manufacturers are able to create inspection plans for receiving or in-process inspection, and calibration plans for machinery.
+It’s not enough to know that a manufacturing process creates defective parts or even how many are produced.
+The fundamental knowledge comes in determining why the defects occur, and for this, it is necessary to capture process information such as diameter, thickness, tensile strength, etc. This is where the Epicor® Kinetic Enhanced Quality Management (EQA) module comes in.
+This module lets manufacturers create inspection plans for receiving or in-process inspection and calibration plans for machinery.
 An inspection plan will: